Kévin Estre: Sportscar career

 Estre also had a part-time schedule in the French series, contesting five races with Nourry Competition.

-In 2013, he prolonged his collaboration with Attempto Racing in the Supercup and German series.
+In 2013, Estre prolonged his collaboration with Attempto Racing in the Supercup and German series.
 He scored three podium finishes to end the season fourth in the Supercup, while in the German series, he dominated from the start of the season, collecting eight race wins in seventeen races to take the championship title.

 In 2014, Estre became a McLaren GT factory driver, joining the ART Grand Prix squad in the Blancpain Endurance Series.
 He competed in the No. 99 McLaren MP4-12C GT3 with Kevin Korjus and Andy Soucek.
 The crew achieved two podiums, finishing the season in eighth position in the Pro Cup standings.

 In 2015, Estre joined Chris Cumming and Laurens Vanthoor in OAK Racing in the LMP2 class of the 24 Hours of Le Mans.
 Also, he will stay in the Blancpain Endurance Series, but will switch to Von Ryan Racing.
 He will race in the No. 58 McLaren 650S GT3 with Rob Bell and Shane van Gisbergen.
 He also competes for McLaren at the Blancpain Sprint Series for Attempto Racing, partnering with Bell.

 Estre painted his helmet in the same colours as the Porsche he drove at the 2018 24 Hours of Le Mans.
 The car was in turn painted in honour of the Pink Pig Porsche 917, which raced at the 1971 24 Hours of Le Mans, and which had a similar porcine hue.

-In addition, the Frenchman competed at the Pirelli World Challenge, where he drove a K-Pax Racing McLaren to fifth place in the GT drivers standings.
+In addition, Estre competed at the Pirelli World Challenge, where he drove a K-Pax Racing McLaren to fifth place in the GT drivers standings.
 Also, he drove a Porsche 911 GT America at the 24 Hours of Daytona for Park Place Motorsports, and competed for the Porsche factory team at the 6 Hours of Spa-Francorchamps on a Porsche 911 RSR.

-He also competed at the 2025 24 Hours of Nürburgring, finishing second overall after a 100s time penalty.
+Estre also competed at the 2025 24 Hours of Nürburgring, finishing second overall after a 100s time penalty.